 A Primary index serves as a unique key if in case we have defined a unique primary index, else not if it’s a non-unique primary index.
 A hash value is generated to distribute each row into an AMP.
 UPI has even distributions.
 NUPI has uneven distributions sue to the presence of duplicates

 This is a guide to Primary Index in Teradata.
-Here we discuss the introduction and what is primary index in teradata?
+Here we discuss the introduction, and what is a primary index in Teradata?
 You may also have a look at the following articles to learn more –